Black-tailed skimmer: Nymphs

-Biology and behavior
+Biology and behaviour

 The main flight period is June and July.
 Males characteristically perch horizontally on exposed surfaces.
 They fly swift and low, skimming the water surface, while defending their territories.
 Mating can occur in flight or on land.

 Females oviposit alone but with male in attendance.
 Eggs are laid in flight by dipping abdomen onto water surface.
 They hatch after five or six weeks and the larvae live partially hidden by bottom debris.
 They emerge after two or three years.
 Larvae prefer bottom areas rich in vegetation and decaying plant material.